 Celebrating Mother’s Day and any other occasion is very important for Filipinos.
 We are sentimental people; we never forget birthdays, anniversaries, or any special day.
 It’s always a huge deal for Filipinos to celebrate occasions, no matter how big or small the handaan is.

-We celebrated Mother’s Day a night in advance to avoid the long queues for restaurant seats.
-This year is extra special since we’re welcoming another lady to the Mother Hen Club.
-Mother’s Day in the Philippines is supposed to be the mothers’ “day off” from the kitchen so the men of the house would either cook or take them somewhere nice to eat with the family.
+We celebrated Mother’s Day a night in advance to avoid the long queue for restaurant seats.
+Mother’s Day in the Philippines is the mothers’ “day off” from the kitchen.
+So the men of the house would either cook or take them somewhere nice to eat with the family.

 We decided on going out for dinner at Hukad sa Golden Cowrie.
 It’s a nice Filipino restaurant with a homey ambience and delectable food.

 I first encountered the goodness that is Hukad sa Golden Cowrie in Cebu City.
 It is after all, a Cebuano homegrown restaurant that has spread its influence on the Filipino dining experience all over the country.
 I remember always having to wait for at least 15 minutes to be seated at their Ayala Terraces Cebu branch.

 The restaurant is popular for good reason.
 And it’s not just about the food.
 But let’s talk about the food first.

 Hukad sa Goldren Cowrie Favorites